 We also installed a new single basin stainless steel sink and kitchen faucet.

 At the end of 2015, we got a “fancy space fridge“, as my best friend refers to it.
-But we plan on taking that with us whenever we move.
-She’s too pretty to leave behind.
+We ended up taking the fridge with us when we moved.
+She was too pretty to leave behind.

 We’ve tackled things, like replacing all of the outdated outlets, light fixtures, painting, landscaping, etc, bit by bit throughout our entire house when we’ve had the extra money to spend on those updates and maintenance.
 Not to mention the unexpected costs of being a homeowner, like needing a completely new heat pump system after just having (and paying for) a baby.